ashkanans/text-similarity-and-clustering/README.md

 # Text Similarity and Clustering

-### Text Similarity
+# Text Similarity

-The objective of this task is to find near-duplicate products in a collection of Amazon product descriptions.
-To achieve this, we are tasked with implementing a nearest-neighbor search using text documents.
-Specifically, we will use **shingling**, **minwise hashing**, and **locality-sensitive hashing (LSH)** to identify products that are similar based on their textual content.
+This project aims to identify near-duplicate products within a dataset of Amazon product descriptions by implementing a **nearest-neighbor search** using text-based methods.
+The task focuses on leveraging techniques such as **shingling**, * *minwise hashing**, and **locality-sensitive hashing (LSH)** to detect similarities in textual content efficiently.

+### Approach Overview

-The problem involves the following steps:
+The solution is structured into the following key steps:

-1. **Shingling**: Create shingles (substrings) of length 10 from the product descriptions.
+1. **Shingling**: Generate shingles (substrings) of fixed length (10) from the product descriptions to represent the textual content in a granular way.
-2. **Minwise Hashing**: Use minwise hashing to create signatures for the shingles.
+2. **Minwise Hashing**: Create compact signatures for the shingles using minwise hashing, which enables efficient similarity comparisons.
-3. **Locality-Sensitive Hashing (LSH)**: Implement LSH to efficiently find pairs of documents with a high similarity, specifically with a Jaccard coefficient of at least 80%.
+3. **Locality-Sensitive Hashing (LSH)**: Implement LSH to identify document pairs with a high similarity, focusing on those with a **Jaccard coefficient of at least 80%**.
+4. **Performance Comparison**:
-4. **Comparison**: Compare the performance of LSH with a brute-force method that calculates the Jaccard similarity between all pairs of documents.
+    - Benchmark LSH against a brute-force approach that computes Jaccard similarity for all document pairs.

-The task evaluates the ability to efficiently find near-duplicates using advanced hashing techniques and compares the results in terms of both accuracy and computational efficiency.
+    - Compare the implemented LSH with the DataSketch LSH library to evaluate its accuracy and efficiency.

 ### LSH Pipeline